-How you replace the drive depends on how the drive is being used.
+How you replace the disk depends on how the disk drive is being used.
 If SED authentication is enabled, you must use the SED replacement instructions in the ONTAP 9 NetApp Encryption Power Guide.
-These Instructions describe additional steps you must perform before and after replacing an SED.
+These instructions describe additional steps you must perform before and after replacing an SED.

 - Make sure the replacement drive is supported by your platform.
-See the NetApp Hardware Universe. - Make sure all other components in the system are functioning properly; if not, you must contact technical support.
+See NetApp Hardware Universe. - Make sure all other components in the system are functioning properly; if not, you must contact technical support.

-- Drive firmware is automatically updated (nondisruptively) on new drives that have non current firmware versions. - When replacing a drive, you must wait one minute between the removal of the failed drive and the insertion of the replacement drive to allow the storage system to recognize the existence of the new drive.
+Drive firmware is automatically updated (nondisruptively) on new drives that have non-current firmware versions.

+When replacing several disk drives, you must wait 70 seconds between the removal of each failed disk drive and the insertion of the replacement disk drive to allow the storage system to recognize the existence of each new disk.